Garcia defends decision to start Payet

 "He didn't aggravate the injury today, he just wasn't fully fit.
 In matches like this you have to take risks."

-Marseille was 1-0 down when Payet was forced off after Atleti pounced on a poor touch from Andre-Frank Zambo Anguissa for Antoine Griezmann's opener.
+Marseille were 1-0 down when Payet was forced off after Atleti pounced on a poor touch from Andre-Frank Zambo Anguissa for Antoine Griezmann's opener.

-Garcia insisted culpability for that goal should be shared with Steve Mandanda, who played the heavy pass to Zambo Anguissa, adding: "It was 50-50."
+But Garcia insists culpability for that goal should be shared with Steve Mandanda, who played the heavy pass to Zambo Anguissa, adding: "It was 50-50."

 Griezmann's second doubled the advantage for Atleti, before Gabi netted their third a minute from time.